Frequently Asked Questions Including Fees

 Therapy can help many people.
 It gives you new skills and ideas to help you in the future.
 But it can't promise results right away; changes take time.
 There's a chance therapy might bring up uncomfortable feelings or surprise you.
 People close to you might struggle with the changes you make.
 We'll face these challenges together.
 It might feel worse before it feels better, but many people find the benefits of therapy outweigh the risks.
 They gain self-awareness, new perspectives, and achieve their goals.

-Good Faith Estimate - What Is it?
+Good Faith Estimate - What Is It?

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.